 Tracy was born and raised on Kooma Country, in a small, remote, riverside country town in South-West Queensland and has been fortunate to call Gubbi Gubbi/Kabi Kabi Country on Queensland’s Sunshine Coast, home since 2007.

-Tracy is here to create safe and empowering spaces of connection, healing and sustainability for you, your family, your community, your group, your business, your organisation, your university and/or your school.
+Tracy is here to create safe and empowering spaces of inspiration, connection, healing, nourishment, empowerment and sustainability for you, your family, your community, your community group, your business, your organisation, your university and/or your school.

 Tracy understands the value and significance of ancestral and traditional food systems and foods and advocates their positive impact on culture, food security, health and wellbeing for First Nation Peoples of Australia.

 Combining her passion for First Nations Peoples Health + Wellbeing with her love of food + commenced her studies in Nutrition and Dietetics

 In 2013, deciding to be a part of the change she wanted to see, Tracy combined her passion for First Nations Peoples health and wellbeing and love of food and commenced her studies in Nutrition and Dietetics.
 During this time, I also conducted an embedded honours project on the cultural safety of a chronic disease self-management program for First Nations Peoples residing in Gympie.

 In 2016, Tracy was awarded "Future Leader in Indigenous Allied Health", at Indigenous Allied Health Australia’s National Forum in Canberra.

 After finishing her studies in 2017, Tracy worked as both a clinical and community dietitian for First Nations Peoples in South East Queensland.